-Your mortgage is likely to be the biggest financial commitment you make in your lifetime, but with so many options and choices on offer, it can be difficult to know where to start.
+Your mortgage is likely to be the biggest financial commitment you make in your lifetime, but with so many options to choose from, it can be difficult to know where to start.

-To find the mortgage that is right for you, it’s always worth comparing different types of mortgage and deals on the market.
-It’s not as straightforward as just picking the best headline interest rate though, so here we explain the key points you need to consider when comparing mortgages, and some questions to ask yourself to help you reach a decision.
+To find the right mortgage for you, it’s worth comparing as many deals as possible.
+It’s not as straightforward as just picking the best headline interest rate however, so here we explain the key points you need to consider when comparing mortgages, and some questions to ask yourself to help you reach a decision.

 Before you begin

 Before you start comparing mortgages, it’s really important to work out how much you will be able to borrow and how much of a deposit you can afford to put down.
-The answer to these questions can make a big difference to which mortgage products are best for you, so it’s worth taking the time to work this out properly.
+The answer to these questions can make a big difference to which mortgage products you’ll be eligible for, so it’s worth taking the time to work this out properly.

 Generally, mortgage lenders are willing to lend you between four and four and a half times your salary.